 - Parking notice*

 If you are travelling by car you will need to display your parking notice clearly on your dashboard and you will be directed to any available spaces when you arrive at the main entrance.
-If you have not received your Parking Notice by post, please download your copy, print and bring this with you.
+Please download your copy, print and bring this with you.

 *Whilst every effort will be made to ensure you have access to parking, please build in sufficient time to park off campus should you need to.
 You can check for details of local parking facilities online and please be reassured that, should you need to park in the local town, this is just a short walk to campus or a quick bus ride using the Edge Link bus service.